-1. Determination of Registration Status as Full-time or Part-time

-Registration status as full-time or part-time will be determined at the point of admission by the Assistant Dean of Students in accordance with the admitted student's approved offer at the time of admission or in accordance with an approved request for a change in status prior to registration.
-After registration, changes in registration status will be determined by the Academic Standing and Policies Committee or delegated to the Assistant Dean of Students, Heather Cole.

-- 2. Full-time Status in the JD Program or Combined JD, Programs Course credit-load in any term will not determine registration status, although it is a relevant consideration. - 3.
-Full-time Performance Requirement
+- Determination of Registration Status as Full-time or Part-time Registration status as full-time or part-time will be determined at the point of admission by the Assistant Dean of Students in accordance with the admitted student's approved offer at the time of admission or in accordance with an approved request for a change in status prior to registration.
+After registration, changes in registration status will be determined by the Academic Standing and Policies Committee or delegated to the Assistant Dean of Students. - 2.
+Full-time Status in the JD Program or Combined JD, Programs

-Full-time students will be expected to register within 14 to 17 units of credit per term to preserve eligibility for merit-based awards.
-Permission must be obtained for a course over-load or course-underload from the Assistant Dean of Students as delegate of the Academic Standing and Policies Committee, Difficult issues pertaining to course-load or registration status will be decided by the Academic Standing and Policies Committee.
+Course credit-load in any term will not determine registration status, although it is a relevant consideration. - 3.
+Full-time Performance Requirement Full-time students will be expected to register within 14 to 17 units of credit per term to preserve eligibility for merit-based awards.
+Permission must be obtained for a course over-load or course-underload from the Assistant Dean of Students as delegate of the Academic Standing and Policies Committee, Difficult issues pertaining to course-load or registration status will be decided by the Academic Standing and Policies Committee. - 4.
+Part-Time Status - a.
+Part-time students are expected to adhere to all the rules and regulations of the JD degree program in addition to the following rules and procedures that pertain specifically to part-

-- 4. Part-Time Status - a.
-Part-time students are expected to adhere to all the rules and regulations of the JD degree program in addition to the following rules and procedures that pertain specifically to part-time status in the JD degree or combined JD program.
+- time status in the JD degree or combined JD program.
 Part-time students are expected to complete the JD program within six years.
 In exceptional circumstances, the Academic Standing and Policies Committee may waive this requirement - b.
 Part-time JD or combined JD students will be subject to the same grading policy and promotion requirements as full-time students. - c.
-Part-time JD or combined JD students must have completed the pre-requisite courses in order to obtain registration in certain upper-year courses. (each year the list of such pre-requisites and co-requisites are posted on the Faculty of Law website.) - d.
+Part-time JD or combined JD students must have completed the pre-requisite courses in order to obtain registration in certain upper-year courses. - d.
 Part-time students may request a change in status to full-time prior to the commencement of any academic term and may thereafter a return to part-time for any subsequent term or terms. - e.
-New incoming first -year part-time students are required to arrange their registrations in first-year courses with the Assistant Dean of Students Jane Emrich (jane.emrich@queensu.ca).
+New incoming first -year part-time students are required to arrange their registrations in first-year courses with the Assistant Dean of Students.
 During the first year, part-time law students will be assigned to a small section and be expected to complete the legal skills and Legal Foundations Program. - f.
-In following years, part-time students are required to arrange their course registrations in the first-year courses required to complete the mandatory first-year curriculum with Nancy Somers, Manager, Curriculum, Registration and Records (somersn@queensu.ca).
-Once the first-year courses are manually processed, registration in upper-year courses will be done electronically during the regular course registration times and open enrollment periods course under-load from the Academic Standing and Policies Committee or from the Assistant Dean of Students, Heather Cole (jane.emrich@queensu.ca) as delegate of the Academic Standing and Policies Committee.
-A part-time student normally will not be permitted to register in fewer than 7 credits in a term unless fewer than 7 credits are required to complete degree requirements.
-Difficult issues pertaining to course-load or registration status will be decided by the Academic Standing and Policies Committee.
+In following years, part-time students are required to arrange their course registrations in the first-year courses required to complete the mandatory first-year curriculum with the JD Program Coordinator.
+Once first-year courses are manually processed, registration in upperyear courses will be done electronically during the regular course registration times and open enrollment periods